taylptrsn/3D-MMM/Utilities/README.md

   - interactive: Boolean flag(true/false) for interactive plot display (if not provided, user will be prompted)

 ### OUTPUT
-Generates a PNG image files for each input file:
+Generates a PNG image files for each input file, located in the same directory as input file:
   - Clustering visualization: `{original_csv_name}_output_plot.png`

 If interactive mode is enabled, displays plots on screen